-The processes that Defuse provides have been operationally stress tested on the front line, where it really matters,where lives were at risk and are supported by academic researched methodology.
+The processes that Defuse provides have been operationally stress tested on the front line, where it really matters, and lives were at risk and are supported by academic researched methodology.

-The same can be said for combating the grievance driven threats discussed in this article.
+The same can be said for combatting the threats discussed in this article.
 Those companies that are proactive will benefit from the Digital Vulnerability Audit, The Privacy Package and The SAFER Model.

 The remainder risk long term reputational harm, financial loss and the anxiety of being targeted.

 To find out more, get in touch and have a complimentary and confidential discussion, and feel safer in public life.